nyoom-engineering/nyoom.nvim/.github/README.md

 6. [Learn macros](https://fennel-lang.org/macros).

 If you have trouble configuring neovim to your needs, check out [Antifennel](https://fennel-lang.org/see) to see how lua code compiles back to fennel!
 However, the generated code isn't always the cleanest, so its recommend you use it as a last resort.
 If you need any help, feel free to reach out to me via email or discord, and be sure to join the [Conjure Discord](https://conjure.fun/discord) too!

-### Aniseed vs Hotpot

-- Aniseed: Aniseed bridges the gap between Fennel and Neovim, Allowing you to easily write plugins or configuration in a Clojure-like Lisp with great runtime performance.
-As opposed to hotpot, aniseed provides macros, is slightly faster and more featureful, compiles fennel files to the lua/ directory, and has better integration with conjure.
-It aims to provide a more clojure-like experience, and behaves as a superset of fennel.

-- Hotpot: Hotpot will transparently compile your Fennel code into Lua and then return the compiled module.
-Future calls to `require` (including in future Neovim sessions) will skip the compile step unless it's stale.
-Only compiles and caches fennel files, providing a more native experience for the user.
-On the other hand, it is slightly slower and less developed.
-Users looking for macros can use the builtin macros defined in macros.fnl, or the zest.nvim library.

-In `init.lua`, you can set the compiler to aniseed/hotpot, and nyoom will handle the rest.
-All the current configuration is hotpot-compatible, so it doesn't use any aniseed macros by default.
-However, you are free to use them yourself.

 ## Notes